-I’m not entirely sure what those who argue this point think ISPs will do that will limit the freedoms of speech, as I’ve not heard any anticipated methods mentioned, but I can say confidently that free speech is under attack, and has been, regardless of any net neutrality regulations.
-Here’s an article from the San Diego Union-Tribune, posted August 16th of 2017, listing a large-scale effort by private online businesses to crack down on White Supremacist outlets, accounts, and channels.
-While most will agree that the opinions of white supremacists are opinions they do not share or agree with at all, it doesn’t change the fact that companies are censoring opinions they do not like, by shutting them down or disabling them.
+I’m not entirely sure what people think ISPs will do that will limit the freedoms of speech, as I’ve not heard any anticipated methods mentioned, but I can say confidently that free speech is under attack, and has been, regardless of any net neutrality regulations.
+For example, the San Diego Tribune published a list in August of 2017, showing a large-scale effort by private, online businesses to crack down on white supremacist outlets, accounts, and channels.
+While most will agree that the opinions of white supremacists are opinions they do not share or agree with at all, it doesn’t change the fact that companies are censoring opinions they do not like by shutting them down or disabling them.

-I’ve heard the situation in Egypt mentioned multiple times as well, it’s important to point out that while the revolution may have begun on the internet, the Egyptian government is who the people of Egypt were fighting against, and even shut down access to social media when the protests heated up.
+I’ve heard the situation in Egypt mentioned multiple times as well, and it’s important to point out that while the revolution may have begun on the internet, the people fought against the Egyptian government, who shut down access to social media when the protests heated up.
 I do not consider this situation to be a glaring example of why we need net neutrality, I actually consider it to be quite the opposite.
 If the internet really is such a powerful tool for political change, placing regulation of it in the hands of the government seems counter-productive.

 “These ISPs are monopolies, and they need to be regulated”